Frequently Asked Questions

-Will co-op affect my financial aid or scholarships?
+Will a Co-op affect my financial aid or scholarships?

 Can international students participate in the co-op program?

-Yes, co-op is considered co-curricular training.
-If you have questions or are unsure of your eligibility for co-op, it is important that you speak with someone in the International Office.
+Yes, Co-op is considered co-curricular training.
+If you have questions or are unsure of your eligibility for a Co-op, please visit the International Office website.
+International students may register to receive positions by enrolling at the Co-op/Internship Office, 242 NH, and in the campus online job posting system.
+Once hired, you must report to 242 NH for assistance.
 The International Office must verify eligibility and grant clearance for all international students who wish to participate.
-This clearance from the International Office must be obtained prior to submitting a co-op application.

-Possibly, but this depends on your academic calendar.
+Possibly, but it depends on your academic calendar.
 While it may add an additional semester or two for some, for others it will not have any impact on their graduation date.
-Remember that sometimes it’s better to extend your graduation date by a semester or two in order to have co-op experience on your resume!
+Remember that sometimes it’s better to extend your graduation date by a semester or two ito have Co-op experience on your resume!

 Are all co-op position paid?
 How much will I make?

 All co-op positions are paid; the individual employers determine the rates.
 The wages for engineering co-ops normally vary from $15 to $20 per hour.

 How much time will I be working each semester?

 That depends on whether the employer has designated the Co-op assignment as full-time (40 hours per week) or part-time (less than 30 hours per week).

 The Co-op /Internship Office works with a variety of companies and organizations in the public and private sectors.
 The employers vary depending on economic trends and the needs of the employers.